Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Training Methodology

 This approach encourages the calculation of sparse weights.
 It assigns a peaked/narrow distribution to weights that are expected to be close to zero or irrelevant, and a much wider distribution to those weights that are significant.

 Therefore, the Cross-Entropy $\mathcal{H}(Q,P)\cong\log(P(\theta))$ is calculated using,

 Finally, to calculate $\text{logPost}$, Gaussian Variational Posterior is implemented as a diagonal Gaussian distribution.
-The weights $\theta$ are obtained from the standard Normal as discussed in Subsection \ref{reparametrizacion}.
+The weights $\theta$ are obtained from the standard Normal as discussed in section \ref{s3}.
 Therefore, the Entropy $\mathcal{H}(Q)=\mathcal{H}(Q,Q)\cong\log(Q(\theta))$ is calculated using,

 When maximizing the Evidence Lower Bound, a balance is desired between adjusting the data and not overfitting it.